-That is the first question, what is online personal training?
+That is the first question, what is it?

-The marketplace and offerings for cients are a dime a dozen with apps offering ondemand fitness more than ever before, but as you know from your training clients on the gym floor, clients don’t need more offerings they need guidance and accountability.
+The marketplace and offerings for clients are a dime a dozen with apps offering on-demand fitness more than ever before, but as you know from your training clients on the gym floor, clients don’t need more offerings they need guidance and accountability.

 For a cient It offers many of the same benefits live trainers offer – tips on good form, coaching, encouragement – without the expense or trouble of heading to a gym.